noprompt/meander/README.md

 Meander is a Clojure/ClojureScript library that empowers you to write transparent data transformation code that allows you to plainly see the input and output of these transformations.

+The latest version of the library can be found at the following link.

 [![Clojars Project](https://img.shields.io/clojars/v/meander/epsilon.svg)](https://clojars.org/meander/epsilon)

 ## What can Meander do?